Srimad Bhagavad Gita, translated by Jagannatha Om Prakash (John of AllFaith)

 18:75: By the mercy of Vyasadeva, I have heard this supreme esoteric yoga system directly narrated by Krishna, the Master of Yoga Himself.

-Here ends the Shrimad Bhagavad Gita
+Here ends the Srimad Bhagavad Gita

 The Glorious Song of God.